Wrestle Peter Pan 2020: Preliminary matches

 The pay-per-view opened with a match for a spot on the DDT roster with Seigo Tachibana taking on Nobuhiro Shimatani.
 In the end, Shimatani hit Tachibana with the "Counter Strike" to win the match.
 After the match, General Manager Hisaya Imabayashi told Tachibana he had failed to earn a spot for the second time and he should go home.
 However, Danshoku Dino came out and helped Tachibana walk back to the locker room.

 Next, Hiroshi Yamato and Saori Anou took on a Ganbare☆Pro-Wrestlingteam of Harukaze and the Independent World Junior Heavyweight Champion Keisuke Ishii.
 Anou pinned Harukaze after a German suplex to win.

 In the third match, Damnation (Soma Takao and Mad Paulie) faced Keigo Nakamura and Hideki Okatani.
 In the end, Takao performed a diving double foot stomp on Okatani to win the match.

 Next was the celebration of Muscle Sakai's promotion to CEO of Sakai Seiki Co.
 Ltd. Pokotan was sent to the Sakai Seiki factory in Niigata to have a match against Super Sasadango Machine.
-Sasadango had to turn down the match over fear of exposing the factory to COVID-19 and took the opportunity to use Pokotan as free labour.
-Pokotan vas introduced to Yukako Mito and was invited to take a tour of the factory.
+Sasadango had to turn down the match out of fear of exposing the factory to COVID-19 and took the opportunity to use Pokotan as free labour.
+Pokotan was introduced to Yukako Mito and was invited to take a tour of the factory.
 Mito showed Pokotan around and explained it how to polish plastic molds.
 After polishing molds for hours, Pokotan noticed Mito went missing.
 Looking around, Pokotan discovered a sign on a room that said "Niigata Joshi Pro Wrestling (#njpw)" (a play on the abbreviation of New Japan Pro-Wrestling).
 Pokotan opened the door and discovered Sasadango training Mito to wrestle cardboard boxes.
 Sasadango's secret plan to launch a new professional wrestling company having been exposed, it was decided Pokotan would serve as Mito's sparring partner in an impromptu match.
 Mito made quick work of the mascot and performed a "Beautiful Cross Body" to win.